4dn-dcic/fish_omics_format/docs/source/rna.rst

-In the case of multiplexed FISH experiments (i.e., MERFISH) in which the final localization of RNA molecule results from combining multiple detection events (e.g., by combining Spots detected in separate images), the underlying raw data can be recorded in corresponding RNA Spot quality tables as described below.
+In the case of multiplexed FISH experiments (i.e., MERFISH) in which the final localization of RNA molecule results from combining multiple detection events (e.g., by combining Spots detected in separate images), the underlying raw data can be recorded in the corresponding :ref:`demultiplexing` as described below.

 Example
 -------